 To help you plan how to cover her absence, it is helpful to have a discussion with her at an early stage about whether she is considering returning to work in the University after the birth, and whether she has given any thought to how much leave she may take.
 This must obviously be handled sensitively and tactfully.
 Bear in mind that she does not have to make any firm commitment at this stage, and that employees who wish to vary their working pattern on return from maternity leave have the right to request a flexible working pattern.
 You should contact your HR representative to discuss the request before making a response.

 If she subsequently changes her mind about how much leave she wishes to take (e.g. she wishes to take a longer period of unpaid leave), she must give 8 weeks' notice of the change and you must give full consideration to the request as she is entitled to take up to 52 weeks in total as maternity leave.
 Although you would like as much notice as possible of any proposed changes, you cannot be unreasonable.
 If you feel it is not possible from an operational point of view to accommodate the request, please contact your HR representative.

 Note: she remains your employee during her maternity leave.
 She is entitled to benefit from any salary increases and accrues annual leave entitlement during the maternity leave period.

-As annual leave accrues normally during maternity leave the employee may wish to plan leave around start and finish dates of the maternity period.
-Annual leave cannot be carried over from one holiday year to the next, therefore she may wish to take any outstanding entitlement for the current year before commencing her maternity leave.
+As annual leave, customary and public holidays accrue normally during maternity leave the employee may wish to plan leave around start and finish dates of the maternity period.
+Annual leave cannot be carried over from one holiday year to the next; therefore she may wish to take any outstanding entitlement for the current year before commencing her maternity leave.

 On returning to work the employee may have accrued a number of days leave particularly if returning in the next calendar year and she may wish to extend her time away from work by using the days accrued .